FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 Finally, the function returns `dp[0][n-1]`, which represents the length of the LPS of the entire input string `s`.

-Sure!
-Here's an implementation of the Longest Palindromic Substring (LPS) problem using dynamic programming in Go:
+8. Write a function in Golang to implement the Longest Palindromic Substring problem using dynamic programming.

 ```golang